-Below you will find writings of all kinds.
-Some things are about theater, some about climbing, some about life in general.
-Perhaps they will find some kind of rational structure at some point, for in the meantime it will be the place where you can find fragments of all sorts.
+Below you will find writings of all kinds, about theater, climbing, life in general.
+Perhaps they will find some kind of rational structure at some point, but for now it will be the place where you can find fragments of all sorts.

 Ideas about the regional theater’s conception of itself have been floating around my head recently, and this morning I read something in City Pages which is precisely the topic.
 I hope to expand this discussion further in future writing, but I want to begin while this is particular example is right in front of me.